SpongePowered/Schematic-Specification/versions/schematic-1.md

 <a name="schematicWidth"></a>Width | `unsigned short` | **Required.** Specifies the width (the size of the area in the X-axis) of the schamatic.
 <a name="schematicHeight"></a>Height | `unsigned short` | **Required.** Specifies the height (the size of the area in the Y-axis) of the schamatic.
 <a name="schematicLength"></a>Length | `unsigned short` | **Required.** Specifies the length (the size of the area in the Z-axis) of the schamatic.
-<a name="schematicOffset"></a>Offset | [`integer`] | Specifies the relative offset of the schematic.
+<a name="schematicOffset"></a>Offset | `integer`[3] | Specifies the relative offset of the schematic.
 This value is relative to the most minimal point in the schematics area.
 The default value if not provided is `[0, 0, 0]`.
 This may be used when incorperating the area of blocks defined by this schematic to a larger area to place the blocks relative to a selected point.
 <a name="schematicPaletteLength"></a>PaletteLength | `integer` | **Required.** Specifies the size of the block palette.
 <a name="schematicPalette"></a>Palette | [Palette Object](#paletteObject) | **Required.** Specifies the block palette.
 This is a mapping of block states to indices which are local to this schematic.
 These indices are used to reference the block states from within the [BlockData array](#schematicBlockData).
 It is recommeneded for maximum data compression that your indices start at zero and skip no values.
 The maximum index cannot be greater than [`PaletteLength - 1`](#schematicPaletteLength).
 <a name="schematicBlockData"></a>BlockData | `byte[]` | **Required.** Specifies the main storage array which contains `Width * Height * Length` entries packed tightly within the array.
 Each entry refers to an index within the [Palette](#schematicPalette) and is `ceil(lg(PaletteLength-1))` bits in length (lg is the base 2 logarithm).
 The total data is padded to a multiple of 8 to fit within the byte array.
 The entries are indexed by `x + y * Width + z * Width * Height`.
-<a name="schematicTileEntities"></a>TileEntities | [[TileEntity Object](#tileEntityObject)] | Specifies additional data for blocks which require extra data.
+<a name="schematicTileEntities"></a>TileEntities | [TileEntity Object](#tileEntityObject)[] | Specifies additional data for blocks which require extra data.
 If no additional data is provided for a block which nornally requires extra data then it is assumed that the TileEntity for the block is initialized to its default state.
-<a name="schematicEntities"></a>Entities | [[Entity Object](#entityObject)] | Specifies any entities which exist within the area of this schematic.
+<a name="schematicEntities"></a>Entities | [Entity Object](#entityObject)[] | Specifies any entities which exist within the area of this schematic.

 ##### More In-depth on the BlockData array